macph/easement-curve/docs/guide.md

 ![Looking down track](images/guide_03.jpg)

+> :warning: Take care with tracks aligned towards W (`y`-axis rotation -90) or E (`y`-axis rotation 90), as the rotation values are very similar on either side of the axis.

 We do the same thing for the second track - again, it doesn't matter where exactly on the track.

 ![Second track](images/guide_04.jpg)

-Finally, we enter the radius of curvature `700` m.
+Finally, we enter the radius of curvature `3200` m.
 The direction can be left as `N/A`, as we're only interested in the shortest curve.
 Clicking `Calculate` gives us the results.

+> :information_source: Picking CW or ACW will forces the curve to be aligned in that direction, even if it's a much longer cure and crosses itself.
+By leaving it at N/A by default the curve will be aligned in the shortest direction.

 Now, we need to recreate the curve in Train Simulator.
 The start point is at `(000, 000)`, so we find that point on the first track by double clicking it until the coordinates rollout gives us the correct values.